roma-glushko/hyx/docs/components/fallback.md

 ## Introduction

-When your downstream microservices fall apart, [retries](retry.md) exceed or [breakers](circuit_breakers.md) fire on, you need to have a solid plan B that will make this failure transient for the upstream microservices.
+When your downstream microservices fall apart, [retries](retry.md) exceed or [breakers](circuit_breakers.md) fire on, you need to have a solid plan B that will cover this failure up for the upstream microservices.
+Otherwise, the whole request chain would fail in a cascading fashion all the way up.

 This plan B is normally called a fallback, and it comes in different forms depending on the context and functionality to fill.